wbamberg/idl-reference/docs/nsIMemoryInfoDumper.md

 This dumps gzipped memory reports for this process and its child
 processes.
 If a file of the given name exists, it will be overwritten.

-@param aFilename The output file.

-@param aFinishDumping The callback called on completion.

-@param aFinishDumpingData The environment for the callback.

-@param aAnonymize Should the reports be anonymized?

 Sample output, annotated with comments for explanatory purposes.